mrlacey/UwpDesignTimeData/README.md

 ![Designer with no useful, visible data](./assets/design-time-before.png)

 This makes it hard to know what the UI will look like without running the app.
+This library provides a way to add data that shows up in the designer without impacting the behavior of the app at run-time.

 ![Designer showing content at design-time](./assets/design-time-after.png)

-Xamarin.Forms already has this capability.
-Consider this a poly-fill until this functionality is provided by Visual Studio for all XAML dialects.
-Hopefully this will be soon. :crossed_fingers:

 Do this:

 1. `Install-Package UwpDesignTimeData`
 2. Then, do things like this in your XAML: `dt:DesignTime:Text="Only shown in designer."`

-You should see something like this:
+Then you can see behavior like this:

 ![Design time data in bindings shown in VS](./assets/design-time-binding.png)

-The hope is that when official support is added, you'll be able to update your code to use it by removing the reference and replacing `dt:DesignTime.` with `d:`.
+The `Text` property will show the valeu from the binding at run-time while showing the design-time data in the designer, so you can have a visual idea of how it will look.

 ## Support for the following properties